 Type of course:

-3-6 hours per week.
+4 hours per week.
+The structured learning activities are a combination of lectures and exercises.
 In addition group work related to mandatory activities and the examination.

 The course is in English.
 Incoming students can contact student advisors at the School of Economics and Business (firstname.lastname@example.org) for admission to the course.

 Students from the master's program entrepreneurship and innovation with a bachelor's degree in economics and administration can contact student advisors at the School of Economics and Business (email@example.com) for admission to the course.

 An external examiner evaluates the syllabus and the assessment method